Garden Animal Pest Control

 insects.
 Make sure your animal and insect control program considers the use

-of beneficial creatures.
+of these beneficial garden helpers.

 Bird, Deer, and Rabbit Pest Netting - Don't